mstroz/polite-neptune/style-guide.md

 ---
 title: Style Guide
-subtitle: >-
-  The style guide provides you with a blueprint of default post and page styles.
+subtitle: The style guide provides you with a blueprint of default post and page styles.
   The style guide is also a great reference for suggested typographic treatment and styles for your content.
 img_path: images/style-guide.jpg
-menus:
+layout: page
+menu:
   main:
-    title: Style Guide
     weight: 3
-layout: page

 ---
+<iframe width="560" height="315" src="[https://www.youtube.com/embed/E6WObO8iWwI](https://www.youtube.com/embed/E6WObO8iWwI "https://www.youtube.com/embed/E6WObO8iWwI")" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 **This is a paragraph**.
 Paragraphs are usually represented in visual media as blocks of text separated from adjacent blocks by blank lines and/or first-line [indentation](https://en.wikipedia.org/wiki/Indentation_(typesetting)), but <abbr title="HyperText Markup Language">HTML</abbr> paragraphs can be any structural grouping of related content, such as images or form fields.

-The HTML &lt;h1&gt;–&lt;h6&gt; elements represent six levels of section headings. &lt;h1&gt; is the highest section level and &lt;h6&gt; is the lowest.
+The HTML <h1>–<h6> elements represent six levels of section headings. <h1> is the highest section level and <h6> is the lowest.

 # This is an H1